WHY END COAL

 Avoiding climate breakdown means a 2030 end date for coal in Europe.
-Every financial institution with ties to Europe’s most polluting utilities has a responsibility to engage those utilities forcefully for a 2030 coal-phase out, or cease support for these companies altogether.
+Every financial institution with ties to Europe’s most polluting utilities has a responsibility to help propel those utilities towards a rapid coal-phase out by demanding just transition plans now, and commitments to close – not sell – plants by 2030 at the very latest.
+If utilities cannot or will not do this, then they must cease support for them altogether.